lordmulder/DynamicAudioNormalizer/README.md

 );
 ```

-This function can be used to determine the internal delay of the *MDynamicAudioNormalizer* instance.
-The internal delay is the (maximum) number of samples, per channel, that will be buffered internally.
-The ``processInplace()`` function will **not** return any output samples, until (at least) *this* number of input samples have been processed.
-It also specifies the (maximum) number of samples that can be – and should be – flushed from the internal buffer, at the end of the process, using the ``flushBuffer()`` function.
+This function can be used to determine the internal "delay" of the *MDynamicAudioNormalizer* instance.
+This is the (maximum) number of samples, per channel, that will be buffered internally.
+The `processInplace()` function will **not** return any output samples, until (at least) *this* number of input samples have been read.
+This also specifies the (maximum) number of samples, per channel, that need to be flushed from the internal buffer, at the end of the process, using the `flushBuffer()` function.

 **Parameters:**
 * *delayInSamples*: Receives the size of the internal buffer, in samples (per channel).